All Episodes

 The exact opposite, in fact.

-And in the midst of this, what's what's frustrating about it is that it is true to say that Hillary Clinton is among the most vulnerable, the weakest candidates that the Democrat Party has nominated in I don't know how long.
+And in the midst of this, what's frustrating about it is that it is true to say that Hillary Clinton is among the most vulnerable, the weakest candidates that the Democrat Party has nominated in I don't know how long.

 The Republicans want to talk about what a big boondoggle that happened in their party with Trump.